python-discord/summer-code-jam-2020-qualifier/README.md

     >>> print(repr(fairytale))
     <Article title="The emperor's new clothes" author='Hans Christian Andersen' publication_date='1837-04-07T12:15:00'>
     ```
-    - The value for `publication_date` is formatted using `datetime.datetime.isoformat()`
+    - The value for `publication_date` is formatted using `datetime.datetime.isoformat()`.
-    - Make sure to use the `repr` of the values for `title`, `author`, and `publication_date.isoformat()`
+    - Make sure to use the `repr` of the values for `title`, `author`, and `publication_date.isoformat()`.

 3. As it's also nice to know how long an article is, implement support for the built-in function `len`.
 The value it should return is the length of the value for `content`:
     ```py
     >>> fairytale.content
-    "'But the Emperor has nothing at all on!' said a little child."
+    "'But he has nothing at all on!' at last cried out all the people.
+The Emperor was vexed, for he knew that the people were right."
     >>> len(fairytale)
-    61
+    128
     ```

-4. Websites often feature a short section of an article on their homepage.
+4. Blogs often feature a short section of an article on their frontpage.
 Write a method called `short_introduction` that takes an `int` as an argument for `n_characters` and returns such a short introduction that contains **at most** `n_characters` from the start of the article's `content`.
 To not "break-off" awkwardly in the middle of a word, you should find the last space or newline character before you go over `n_characters` and break on that.
 You may assume that there's always a space or newline character to break on in the first `n_characters`.
     ```py
     >>> fairytale.short_introduction(n_characters=60)
     "'But he has nothing at all on!' at last cried out all the"
     ```
     - The value returned by `Article.short_introduction` should **not** include the space/newline character you used to break up the text.

-5. It's often interesting to have some statistics to display.
+5. It's often interesting to have some statistics to show on your blog.
 Write a method called `most_common_words` that takes a single `int` as an argument for `n_words` and returns a dictionary of the `n_words` most common words in the `content` of the article.
-Words that are tied should be ordered with the order in which they first appeared in the `content` and you should ignore the case of the words (`"The"` and `"the"` count as the same word).
+Words that are tied in frequency should be ordered in the order in which they first appeared in the `content` and you should ignore the case of the words (`"The"` and `"the"` count as the same word).
     ```py
     >>> fairytale.most_common_words(5)
     {'the': 3, 'he': 2, 'at': 2, 'all': 2, 'people': 2}
     >>> fairytale.most_common_words(3)
     {'the': 3, 'he': 2, 'at': 2}
     ```
-   - Output the words in lowercase in the dictionary
+   - Output the words in lowercase in the dictionary.
-   - Every non-alphabet character counts as a space/wordbreak; that means that `"It's"` counts as two "words": `"it"` and `"s"`.
+   - Every non-alphabet character counts as a space/wordbreak; this means that `"It's"` counts as two "words": `"it"` and `"s"`.

 ### Intermediate Requirements

-_The requirements listed in this section only apply to the `Article` class._
+_The requirements listed in this section only apply to the `Article` class.
+Please make sure that the changes you make for the requirements this section don't break any of the requirements listed in the previous section._

 1. A common way of uniquely identifying an article is by giving it a unique `id` number.
 Add a feature to the class that gives each new `Article` that you create a unique `id` number.
 The numbers should be sequential and, in good Python tradition, the first article should get an `id` of `0`:
     ```py